coolAlias/StructureGenerationAPI/README.md

 StructureGenerationTool
 =======================

-This is a tool I created to allow you to rotate and offset your custom structures as they are generated in the world.
+This is a tool I created to allow you to generate custom structures as well as rotate and offset your custom structures as they are generated in the world.
+Additionally, there are methods that allow you to set custom tile entity data, spawn entities or whatever else you can imagine.

-The only 2 files you need are WorldGenStructure and StructureArrays as a demo / template.
-The rest of the files is simply a sort of demo mod I put together so you can try the tool out without having to set up a bunch of stuff.

 Features
 ========